 (S/NF/SS-2) The SUN STREAK project maintains an extensive record of all project activity.
-Details include project timing, people involved i.e., viewers, interviewers, and possibly observers), and a variety of other data considered essential for good record keeping and for evaluating project results.
+Details include project timing, people involved (i.e., viewers, interviewers, and possibly observers), and a variety of other data considered essential for good record keeping and for evaluating project results.
 This data, along with project summaries, are maintained in an automated data base for convenient retrieval.
-Copies of project summaries are also sent to the program manager for his review.
+Copies of project summaries are also sent to the Program Manager for his review.
 In addition, all raw data (i.e., sketches, viewer's notes) are maintained in a separate file that is available for review and analysis (Additional project record details are in appendix I).

-(S/NF/SS-2) Evaluation conducted for this report involved a complete reexamination of the entire SUN STREAK operational data base.
-Many of the earlier projects had only been partially evaluated, or not evaluated at all, due to lack of suitable ground truth.
-All projects were reevaluated at this time to adjust for new intelligence data that has recently become available for some of the projects.
+(S/NF/SS-2) Evaluations conducted for this report involved a complete re-examination of the entire SUN STREAK operational data base.
+Many of the earlier projects had only been partially evaluated, or not evaluated at all, due to lack of suitable ground truth at the time they were completed.
+These projects were re-evaluated at this time to adjust for new intelligence data that has since become available.

-(S/NF/SS-2) For this evaluation, the data base was subdivided into 6 main project types: (1) scientific and technological (S/T); (2) counterterrorist (CT); (3) counternarcotics (CN); (4) counterintelligence (CI); (5) document contents (Doc Cont); and (6) predictive (pred).
-Total projects worked for these categories are shown in figure 1.
+(S/NF/SS-2) For this evaluation, the data base was subdivided into 6 main project types: (1) Scientific and Technological (S/T); (2) Counterterrorist (CT); (3) Counternarcotics (CN); (4) Counterintelligence (CI); (5) Document Contents (Doc Cont); and (6) predictive (pred).
+Total projects worked for these categories are shown in Figure 1.

 (S/NF/SS-2) Of the nearly 200 projects worked, approximately one-half cannot be evaluated since ground truth is not sufficiently known at this time.
-For approximately one-fourth of the projects, ground truth is totally known (or highly certain), and for the other onefourth, ground truth is only partially known but considered sufficient for making a reasonable interim evaluation.
+For approximately onefourth of the projects, ground truth is totally known (or highly certain), and for the other one-fourth, ground truth is only partially known but considered sufficient for making a reasonable interim evaluation.

-(S/NF/SS-2) Some of these categories can overlap.
+(S/NF/SS-2) Some of these project categories can overlap.
 For example, prediction data is also an aspect of most of the CN, many of the CT and a few of the S/T projects.
-The prediction category in figure 1 refers mostly to predictions of a political/military nature.
-Future analysis predictive data will be evaluated as a separate aspect of the various categories.
+The prediction category in Figure 1 refers primarily to predictions of a political/military nature.
+In future analysis, predictive data will be evaluated as a separate aspect of the these project categories.